bdesanctis/bamdam/README.md

 Takes in multiple tsv files from the output of bamdam compute, and combines them into one matrix.
 Output will always contain a total reads column, and by default will also include per-sample damage (on the 5' +1 position), the read-weighted damage mean over all samples per taxa, and the duplicity and dust per-sample.
 By default, only includes taxa with more than 50 total reads across samples.

 ```
-usage: bamdam combine --in_tsv_list TSVLIST --out_tsv OUTTSV
+usage: bamdam combine [-h] (--in_tsv IN_TSV [IN_TSV ...] | --in_tsv_list IN_TSV_LIST) [--out_tsv OUT_TSV] [--minreads MINREADS]
+                   [--include [{damage,duplicity,dust,taxpath,gc,all,none} ...]]

 optional arguments:
   -h, --help            show this help message and exit
   --in_tsv IN_TSV [IN_TSV ...]
-                        List of input tsv files.
+                        List of input tsv file(s)
   --in_tsv_list IN_TSV_LIST
-                        Path to a text file containing paths to input tsv files, one per line.
+                        Path to a text file containing paths to input tsv files, one per line
   --out_tsv OUT_TSV     Path to output tsv file name (default: combined.tsv)
-  --minreads MINREADS   Minimum reads across samples to include taxa (default: 50).
+  --minreads MINREADS   Minimum reads across samples to include taxa (default: 50)
-  --include [{damage,duplicity,dust,taxpath,all,none} ...]
+  --include [{damage,duplicity,dust,taxpath,gc,all,none} ...]
                         Additional metrics to include in output file.
-Specify any combination of the first
-                        four, 'all', or 'none'. (default: all)
+Specify any combination of the options, 'all', or 'none'.
+                        Supports: damage, duplicity, dust, taxpath, gc (default: all)
 ```

 ### <a name="extract"></a>bamdam extract

 Extracts reads assigned to a specific taxonomic node or underneath from a bam file.
-Output is another bam file.
-Accepts tax IDs or full tax strings.
-Subsetting the header is recommended to minimize output file size but it is slower, so not set by default.
-If subsetting the header, you can also choose to only include alignments to the most-hit reference genome to obtain a single-reference-genome bam.
+Output is another bam file, also with a subsetted header to only include those references which appear in output bam alignments.
+Accepts numeric tax IDs.
+You can also choose to only include alignments to the most-hit reference genome to obtain a single-reference-genome bam.

 ```
-usage: bamdam extract --in_bam IN_BAM --in_lca IN_LCA --out_bam OUT_BAM --keyword KEYWORD [--subset_header] [--only_top_ref]
+usage: bamdam extract [-h] --in_bam IN_BAM --in_lca IN_LCA --out_bam OUT_BAM [--tax TAX [TAX ...]] [--tax_file TAX_FILE] [--only_top_ref]

-options:
+optional arguments:
   -h, --help           show this help message and exit
   --in_bam IN_BAM      Path to the BAM file (required)
   --in_lca IN_LCA      Path to the LCA file (required)
   --out_bam OUT_BAM    Path to the filtered BAM file (required)
-  --keyword KEYWORD  Keyword or phrase to filter for, e.g. a taxonomic node ID (required)
-  --subset_header    Subset the header to only relevant references (default: not set)
+  --tax TAX [TAX ...]
+Numeric tax ID(s) to extract (default: none)
+  --tax_file TAX_FILE  File of numeric tax ID(s) to extract, one per line (default: none)
   --only_top_ref       Only keep alignments to the most-hit reference (default: not set)
 ```

+Note that bamdam extract output may still contain multi-mappers i.e. multiple alignments per read, and if you can't trust your mapping quality scores (which might be the case if you mapped against the reference database in separate chunks), you might consider quickly re-mapping these reads to their single reference genome before continuing with some downstream steps.
+See the tutorial for an example of this.

 ### <a name="plotdamage"></a>bamdam plotdamage